 Most other essential oils need to be diluted in a carrier or base oil, but lavender is so gentle it can be used neat in some circumstances.

 A drop on the cushion pad of a plaster, for example, can offer protection to the skin from infection and speed up the healing process.

-And, a drop in the bath or on the pillow at night -time can help you have a restful sleep.
+is a lovely blend and one or two drops in the bath or on the pillow at night can help you get a restful sleep.

 It is great when added to a massage blend as it helps muscular pain whether caused by tension, rheumatism or exercise.

 Acne seems to respond well to lavender essential oil as it inhibits the bacteria that cause the initial infection and it helps regulate the over-secretion of pore-clogging sebum.